SeasonDepth: Cross-Season Monocular Depth Prediction Dataset and Benchmark under Multiple Environments: Experimental Evaluation Results

-From the quantitative results in Fig. \ref{justification_quan}, we can see that although the performance will be degraded compared to the KITTI pre-trained models due to domain shift when fine-tuning, the performance fine-tuned on \textit{SeasonDepth} is better than models fine-tuned on \textit{Cityscapes}, especially for \textit{SfMLearner} method and \textit{iMAE} and \textit{iRMSE} metrics.
-Besides, the fluctuation of models fine-tuned on \textit{SeasonDepth} is much less than those fine-tuned on \textit{Cityscapes} in terms of \textit{AbsRel} and \textit{SqRel} metrics.
-Based on the qualitative performance in Fig. \ref{justification_qual}, we can find that models fine-tuned on \textit{SeasonDepth} perform better than those fine-tuned on \textit{Cityscapes} on the unseen KITTI dataset.
-Consequently, although the depth maps of \textit{SeasonDepth} are reconstructed from structure from motion and do not contain dynamic objects, the ground truth accuracy is eligible to be used for model training compared to the stereo depth dataset \textit{Cityscapes}, justifying our ground truth accuracy is adequate though it is not perfect.
+From the quantitative results in Tab. \ref{justification_quan2}, the \textit{KITTI} performance from models fine-tuned on \textit{SeasonDepth} is mostly better than models fine-tuned on \textit{Cityscapes} with similar fluctuation of model performance.
+Based on the qualitative performance in Fig. \ref{justification_qual}, we can find that models fine-tuned on \textit{SeasonDepth} perform better than those fine-tuned on \textit{Cityscapes} on the unseen \textit{KITTI} dataset.
+Consequently, although the depth maps of \textit{SeasonDepth} are reconstructed from structure from motion and do not contain dynamic objects, the ground truth accuracy is eligible to be used for model training compared to the stereo depth dataset \textit{Cityscapes}, justifying our ground truth accuracy is adequate to be beneficial to cross-dataset generalization ability.